Looking for the best Halloween movies to watch on October 31st? Check out this list for some big scary ideas.

-A successor to Blair Witch in filming style, this is a series of movies made with the “found footage” technique.
-It’s the first movie that turned ghost hunting into terror and did it really, really well.
-There are lots of places where you will literally jump in your seats and you won’t be able to watch it alone.
+Like Blair Witch, this is a series of movies made in the “found footage” style.
+It’s the first movie that turned ghost hunting into terror and did it well.
+There are lots of places where you will jump and you won’t be able to watch it alone.
 I dare you to keep the lights off.
 Intense and scary for a good scare on Halloween.

 Halloween (The Original, 1978)